DA0-DA0/dao-dao-ui/packages/proposal-module-adapter/README.md

 This is a proposal module adapter package.
 It creates a common interface for various components and pieces of data that apps (namely `@dao-dao/dapp` and `@dao-dao/sda-base`) need to access which change based on the proposal module used by a given proposal.
-For example, a proposal that uses `cw-proposal-single` will need to display two voting choices, whereas `cw-proposal-multiple` will need to be able to display a variable number of choices.
+For example, a proposal that uses `cwd-proposal-single` will need to display two voting choices, whereas `cwd-proposal-multiple` will need to be able to display a variable number of choices.

 ## Why is this necessary?